shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack and take the stairs into the basement.
 Kill all Ghouls until you reach the 5th room.
 You should now be **Lvl 4**.
-In the 5th room, knock on the fifth wall block in the center of the room, then run along the right outside wall to avoid the Zombie.
+In the 5th room, knock on the wall near the center of the room, then run along the right outside wall to avoid the Zombie.

 In the remaining basement rooms, use ![][icon_flame] Flame with ![][icon_gladius] Sword to light torches and ![][icon_club] Club to activate levers.